skupperproject/skupper-example-activemq/README.md

 ## Step 3: Deploy the message broker

-In the private namespace, use the `kubectl apply` command to install the broker.
+In Private, use the `kubectl apply` command to install the broker.

 _**Private:**_